-5. Identification of tasks required, organized by work breakdown structure

-Assess the attitudes of consumers toward HIE.

-Identify existing mechanisms for consumer education, and develop processes to provide focused consumer education related to HIE.

-Review existing education/marketing plans to identify best practices for the Ohio campaign.

-Develop and implement education/marketing campaign through appropriate venues Evaluate the effectiveness of the campaign.

-Assessment of consumer attitudes toward HIE to be completed by December 1, 2007.
-Identification of existing mechanisms for consumer education and development of process to provide consumer education related to HIE completed by December 1, 2007.
-Review of existing education/marketing plans to identify best practices for the Ohio campaign to be completed by April 1, 2008.

-Campaign developed and tested by December 31, 2008.

-Full implementation of campaign to be completed in July 1, 2008.
+- 5. Identification of tasks required, organized by work breakdown structure - Assess the attitudes of consumers toward HIE. - Identify existing mechanisms for consumer education, and develop processes to provide focused consumer education related to HIE. - Review existing education/marketing plans to identify best practices for the Ohio campaign. - Develop and implement education/marketing campaign through appropriate venues - Evaluate the effectiveness of the campaign. - 6.
+Project timeline and milestones - Assessment of consumer attitudes toward HIE to be completed by December 1, 2007. - Identification of existing mechanisms for consumer education and development of process to provide consumer education related to HIE completed by December 1, 2007. - Review of existing education/marketing plans to identify best practices for the Ohio campaign to be completed by April 1, 2008. - Campaign developed and tested by December 31, 2008. - Full implementation of campaign to be completed in July 1, 2008. - 7.
+Projected cost and resources required